AshishKayastha/Movie-Guide/README.md

 * Minimal and simple user interface, which user can get easily acquainted with.
 * View movies, tv shows and actors information from TMDb.
 * Search and filter your favorite movies, tv shows and people.
-* View movie and tv show ratings from OMDb.
+* View show and tv show ratings from OMDb.

 ## Movie Guide Implementations
 * Min SDK 21 with material design and animations